French Sign Language family

 The LSF family descends from Old French Sign Language (VLSF), which developed among the deaf community in Paris.
 The earliest mention of Old French Sign Language is by the abbé Charles-Michel de l'Épée in the late 18th century, but it could have existed for centuries prior.
 Several European sign languages, such as Russian Sign Language, derive from it, as does American Sign Language, established when French educator Laurent Clerc taught his language at the American School for the Deaf.
-Others, such as Spanish Sign Language, are thought to be related to French Sign Language even if they are not directly descendant from it.
+Others, such as Spanish Sign Language, are thought to be related to French Sign Language even if they are not directly descended from it.

 Language family tree

 Anderson (1979)

 Anderson (1979) postulated the following classification of LSF and its relatives, with derivation from Medieval monks' sign systems, though some lineages are apparently traced by their manual alphabets and thus irrelevant for actual classification: